Early skyscrapers: Reform in New York

-Inter-war period, boom and depression: 1920–1939
+Interwar period, boom and depression: 1920–1939

 Post-war boom

 A real estate boom occurred in the U.S. after the end of the war, with a particular surge in the construction of new skyscrapers between 1925 and 1931.
 In New York, a quarter of the financial district was rebuilt between 1928 and 1931, with 17000000 sqft of new office space added between 1925 and 1929 alone.
 In Chicago, limited wartime construction created supply shortages, and rent levels rose in response by around 100 percent between 1919 and 1924.
 This level of potential profits encouraged an explosion of new building projects in the city.
 The boom inflated prices in the real estate market, leading to speculative financing and building projects, including the introduction of 100 percent mortgages for new builds.
 An early edition of the Fortune magazine commented wryly that "all a man needs to own a skyscraper is the money and the land.
 And he may be able to get along without the money."

 Skyscrapers continued to grow in height throughout the 1920s.
 In part this was the result of improvements in technology: steel-frame structures had become increasingly efficient, while improvements in elevator design made taller buildings easier to ascend.
 Commercial factors were at work too, as growing commercial demand pushed up rents, enabling taller projects, while the higher offices attracted more sunlight, permitting the charging of premium rents.
 The tallest buildings could also acquire publicity for their owners, in turn making it easier to find and keep the best tenants.
 Furthermore, the higher the cost of the underlying real estate, the taller a building needed to be to generate a suitable return on the investment, and the minimum sensible commercial height for a skyscraper project grew to between 40 and 45 stories.
 70 story skyscrapers became relatively common, although an influential 1930 study demonstrated that the best rate of return on a skyscraper was to build it 63 stories high, returning an annual profit of 10.25 percent.